 CAIMAN-ASR server release bundle

-Release name: myrtle-asr-server-<version>.run
+Release name: caiman-asr-server-<version>.run

 This release bundle contains all the software needed to run the Myrtle.ai CAIMAN-ASR server in a production environment.
 This includes the server docker image, a simple Python client, and scripts to start and stop the server.
 Additionally, it contains a script to compile a hardware checkpoint into a CAIMAN-ASR checkpoint.
-Three model architectures are supported:
+Two model architectures are supported:

 • base